115 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you are on systemic steroids greater than Prednisone 60 mg or insulin, you may not be eligible to participate.

-What data supports the effectiveness of the treatment Time Restricted Eating (TRE) for head and neck squamous cell carcinoma?
+What evidence suggests that Time Restricted Eating might be an effective treatment for metastatic head and neck squamous cell cancer and renal cell carcinoma?

 Principal Investigator